 I always set my cheesecakes in the fridge overnight otherwise they risk being a little runny still and slipping off the biscuit base but if you want to risk it then go for it!

-I use Callebaut milk chocolate in my bakes which you can buy here – and I use the Carnations Caramel from the tin.
+I use Callebaut milk chocolate in my bakes which you can buy on amazon here – and I use the Carnations Caramel from the tin.
 I’m sure you can use a dulce de leche as well, but it really has to be a thick caramel such as the carnations for it to work correctly!

 You can use Mascarpone in your cheesecake, but any Cream Cheese you use MUST be Full-Fat!
 You can also use ‘Heavy Cream’ if you’re in the US, but it has to be the fattiest liquid cream you can find!